 - In Transformers Victory, in a final, desperate effort to get revenge on Victory Saber, Deathsaurus attempts to ram his space fortress into Earth, killing everybody.
 He fails.

-- In the second Ghost in the Shell series, a rare positive if bittersweet example of this trope: The Tachikoma drop dozens of satellites, including the one containing their AI, into Earth's atmosphere in order to intercept a nuclear missile aimed at Dejima.
+- In the second Ghost in the Shell: Stand Alone Complex series, a rare positive if bittersweet example of this trope: The Tachikoma drop dozens of satellites, including the one containing their AI, into Earth's atmosphere in order to intercept a nuclear missile aimed at Dejima.

 - In Planetes, terrorists plot to sabotage the interplanetary spaceship in lunar orbit and crash it into Luna City.
 They call it off after the government gives concessions, but just barely.